Own-Data-Privateer/hoardy-mail/README.md

   - `--batch-number INT`
   : batch at most this many message UIDs in IMAP FETCH data requests; essentially, this controls the largest possible number of messages you will have to re-download if connection to the server gets interrupted (default: 150)
   - `--batch-size INT`
-  : FETCH at most this many bytes of RFC822 messages at once; essentially, this controls the largest possible number of bytes you will have to re-download if connection to the server gets interrupted (default: 4194304)
+  : batch FETCH at most this many bytes of RFC822 messages at once; RFC822 messages larger than this will be fetchen one by one; essentially, this controls the largest possible number of bytes you will have to re-download if connection to the server gets interrupted (default: 4194304)

 - delivery settings:
   - `--mda COMMAND`